-- Windows 11 recognizes most MIDI controllers USB drivers class; install the manufacturer's only if it provides clear improvements.
+- Windows 11 recognizes most MIDI controllers USB with drivers class; install the manufacturer's only if it provides clear improvements.

 - El Device administrator and the Services tab in Devices and Printers are key to resolving erratic detections.